microsoft/react-native-code-push/README.md

 codePush.notifyApplicationReady(): Promise<void>;
 ```

-Notifies the CodePush runtime that an update is considered successful, and therefore, a rollback isn't neccessary.
+Notifies the CodePush runtime that an update is considered successful, and therefore, a rollback isn't necessary.
 Calling this function is required whenever the `rollbackTimeout` parameter is specified when calling either ```LocalPackage.install``` or `sync`.
 If you specify a `rollbackTimeout`, and don't call `notifyApplicationReady`, the CodePush runtime will assume that the installed update has failed and roll back to the previous version.

 If the `rollbackTimeout` parameter was not specified, the CodePush runtime will not enforce any automatic rollback behavior, and therefore, calling this function is not required and will result in a no-op.